ponceedi000/201-reading-notes/README.md

 # Code 201 Reading Notes

-This is my reading notes repo to track all of my reading notes. :+1:
+This is my reading notes repo to track all of my reading notes.

 ## About Me
 My name is Eddie.
 I am a *student* at **CodeFellows.**
 I recently seperated from the U.S Marine Corps and decided to transition into the tech industry simply because I am beyond fascinated with it all.
+A quote I like to live by is: `Don't limit your challenges, challenge your limits` -Tony Robbins

 # Table of Contents